karmab/kcli/docs/index.md

 - ca_file (Optional)
 - external_network (Optional).
 Indicates which network use for floating ips (useful when you have several ones)
 - region_name (Optional).
 Used in OVH Openstack
+- glance_disk (Optional).
+Prevents creating a disk from glance image.
+Defaults to false

 To use this provider with kcli rpm, you'll need to install the following rpms